 The Middle Pool is a large area of slickrock where multiple streams flow across, forming a pool and feeding the waterfall you’ve passed under at the Lower Pool.
 It’s an area worth exploring and a great place to take a break and soak in a little bit of zen.

 From here on, the trail becomes a tad more strenuous as it climbs the last half-mile up to the UPPER EMERALD POOL.
-Expect sand and rock surface and be prepared for some serious panoramic vistas of Zion lasting all the way to the Upper Pool.
+Expect sand and rock surface, and be prepared for some serious panoramic vistas of Zion lasting all the way to the Upper Pool.

-❶ If you’re planning on CAMPING here, arrive early in the morning since the sites tend to fill quickly.
+#2 If you’re planning on CAMPING here, arrive early in the morning since the sites tend to fill quickly.
 Beware, ants love this place as much as people do.
 Summer in particular brings masses of ants and there really is no escaping them.

-❷ If you enter or exit the park via ZION-MOUNT CARMEL HIGHWAY (the park’s EAST ENTRANCE) – FIRST OF ALL – what a sight!
-The views are incredibly beautiful around here.
-You can also watch bighorn sheep relaxing on the slickrock or walking across the road here.
+#3 If you enter or exit the park via ZION-MOUNT CARMEL HIGHWAY (the park’s EAST ENTRANCE) – first of all, what a sight!
+The views along the road are incredible!
+You can also spot bighorn sheep relaxing on the slickrock, or crossing the road.

-4# If you find yourself around the EAST ENTRANCE and you happen to be hungry and want to enjoy every bite?
-Don’t forget to stop by at the Zion Mountain Ranch, located 4 miles east of the east entrance.
-You will not regret it!
+4# If you find yourself around the EAST ENTRANCE and you happen to be hungry and want to enjoy your every bite… Don’t forget to stop by at ZION MOUNTAIN RANCH located 4 miles east of the east entrance.
+I’m pretty sure you will not regret it!